Nynros/InternetSecurity/README.txt

 Choose a strong unique wlan-name (20 digits with 2 upper-/lower characters and 2 special characters like "Dukxezq%deu8NSYEc;FK") for every active wlan
 Choose a strong unique password (20 digits with 2 upper-/lower characters and 2 special characters like "Dukxezq%deu8NSYEc;FK") for every active wlan
-Switch to valid high WiFi-Channels, aviod the "WiFi auto selection" for 2,4 GHz, 5 GHz, 6 GHz, 7 GHz Disable WLANs if you don't use / need them (Guest-WLANs, etc) Disable WLANs if you don't use / need them (Turn off WLANs from 01:00 AM to 07:00 AM, holidays, weekend-trips, etc) Disable WLANs frequencies if you don't use / need them (2,4 GHz, 5 GHz, 6 GHz, 7 GHz)
+Switch to valid high WiFi-Channels, aviod the "WiFi auto selection" for 2,4 GHz, 5 GHz, 6 GHz, 7 GHz Enable WPA3 Security (WPA3 AES) or WPA2 Security (WPA2 AES) on your WLAN-Router for any of your WLANs if possible Disable WLANs if you don't use / need them (Guest-WLANs, etc) Disable WLANs if you don't use / need them (Turn off WLANs from 01:00 AM to 07:00 AM, holidays, weekend-trips, etc) Disable WLANs frequencies if you don't use / need them (2,4 GHz, 5 GHz, 6 GHz, 7 GHz)